I think I have been phished. What should I do?

 - Avoid the use of untrusted or public wireless networks when accessing the Kraken site.

 Additionally, use all of the security features available at Kraken.
 Sign-in 2FA alone is not enough to properly protect your account!
 Our Master Key and Global Settings Lock security features are often critical tools in preventing successful phishing attacks.

 When our security features are properly used, they are substantial barriers between you and an attacker.
-Please see this article on how to best secure your Kraken account, email, devices, and digital life.
+Please see our article on how to best secure your Kraken account, email, devices and digital life.